sajayprakash/megathread/README.md

 > ℹ️ Your browser is the most important software you will use.
 I don't think there is a perfect browser out there.
 Your best choice will vary depending upon if you prioritize performance, features, privacy or security.

-- [Google Chrome 🌟](https://www.google.com/chrome/) - Needs no introduction.
-Bad for user privacy but it is the fastest and most secure browser with the most compatibility for websites.
-- [Firefox 🌟](https://www.mozilla.org/en-US/firefox/new/) - A fast, lightweight, privacy-focused browser that works across all your devices.
-- [Tor Browser](https://www.torproject.org/) - Defend yourself against tracking and surveillance.
-Circumvent censorship.
+- [Brave Browser 🌟](https://brave.com/) - Excellent chromium browser with manifest v2 extension support. (**Disable the crypto and AI bloat if you don't like it**)
+- [Helium Browser](https://helium.computer/) - A good minimal chromium browser with sane defaults. (**⚠️ Still in development**)
 - [Zen Browser](https://zen-browser.app/) - Firefox fork that is beautifully designed, privacy-focused, and packed with features.
+- [Tor Browser](https://www.torproject.org/) - Great browser for browsing anonymously but very slow and unusable for daily browsing.

 ## Password Manager